pnadolny13/100-days-of-code/log.md

 **Thoughts** Knowing more about HTML/CSS makes me want to go update the budget app so it is better.
 It will be much easier to customize once i understand how the templates are working.

 **Link(s) to work:** https://github.com/pnadolny13/HTML_Practice/commit/79198728a8c69dac055c027bc8540275c9de1a3e

+### Day 28: February 11, 2018

+**Today's Progress**: I spent about 8 hours today.
+I did CSS training (75% done) then I was inspired to start working on my Django app again but I realized it was a mess.
+The code on the server was different than github which was different than my local.
+I ended up getting it all i sync, created a script to refresh and restart the uwsgi server, and added github webhooks to pull data every time a commit happens.

+**Thoughts** The website doesnt look any different but the operations under the hood are so much cleaner.
+I wont have to log into the server anymore when i make update....crazy auto deployments.

+**Link(s) to work:** https://github.com/pnadolny13/RestService/commit/18bc0ac04cd79812b068f32167fb7f21eadc2929 https://github.com/pnadolny13/BudgetDjangoApp/commit/24ef43505dfc514a3a3da51fde1a57a1a6c39aa2